Quick Answer

 | Interest from foreign accounts | FBAR (FinCEN Form 114) is separate reporting if aggregate foreign account value exceeded $10,000 at any time in the year |

 Do this before you model FEIE or FTC.
-After you total worldwide gross income, compare it with the current IRS filing threshold for your filing status: [Add current filing threshold by status after verification].
+After you total worldwide gross income, verify the current IRS filing threshold for your filing status in the official IRS instructions or with a tax advisor before you use it.
 If you have self-employment income, also check the separate filing trigger: generally $400 in net earnings from self-employment.
 That order matters because filing requirement is tested first, including income you may later exclude under FEIE.

 Once filing is on the table, decide which relief actually fits.
 FEIE is not automatic.
 You must qualify and file a return reporting that income to claim it.
 FTC is meant to reduce double taxation on foreign-source income taxed by both countries, but you cannot claim FTC on the same income you exclude under FEIE.